-Hundreds of researchers from Microsoft, LinkedIn, and GitHub came together to conduct more than fifty research projects on remote work.
-The results showed that engineers who experienced collaboration difficulties reported a decline in personal and team productivity.
+Hundreds of Microsoft, LinkedIn, and GitHub researchers collaborated to conduct more than fifty research projects on remote work.
+The results showed that engineers who experienced collaboration difficulties reported declining personal and team productivity.
 The study made it clear that managers need to create a new definition of productivity that considers not only what people do but also how they work.
-Here's a hint: teamwork is better for individual productivity and overall productivity.
+So here's a hint: teamwork is better for individual and overall productivity.

 The «Work Trend Index»

-When companies began working remotely in March 2020, many were surprised to find that traditional productivity metrics remained high.
+When companies began working remotely in March 2020, many were surprised that traditional productivity metrics remained high.
 For example, one year into the pandemic, Microsoft's Work Trend Index survey showed that the self-rated productivity of more than 30,000 global workers external to Microsoft remained the same or higher.
 Microsoft's annual survey of its employees showed similar results.
-But clearly, these numbers don't tell the whole story.
-For example, 54% of respondents from that same survey said they felt overworked, and 39% said they were burned out.
+But clearly, these numbers only tell part of the story.
+For example, 54% of respondents from that survey said they felt overworked, and 39% said they were burned out.
 High individual productivity can mask a burned-out workforce.

 The "Oxygen" project

 As part of the Oxygen project, Google studied what makes a good manager.
 The research team quickly found that teams with good managers were happier and more productive.
 But what specifically made these managers better?
-They found that great managers are great coaches, but they don't micromanage.
-A software engineering manager, Eric Clayberg, said in a Harvard Business Review article that "engineers hate being micromanaged on the technical side, but they love being closely coached on the career side."
+They found that great managers are great coaches but don't micromanage.
+For example, a software engineering manager, Eric Clayberg, said in a Harvard Business Review article, "engineers hate being micromanaged on the technical side, but they love being closely coached on the career side."
 So micromanagement on the individual level is not beneficial to talent performance.